nilesh0109/PedestrianTracking/README.md

 python main.py
 ```

 This would return the list of tracks.
-In order to see the whole trajectory, one need to plot the returned points on the videos frames and assemble them in a video using `cv2.VideoWriter`.
+In order to see the whole trajectory, one need to plot the returned points on the video frames and assemble them in a video using `cv2.VideoWriter`.